Indonesian occupation of East Timor: Philippines

-Owing to its strong relation with Indonesia, the Philippines initially was cold on the issue.
-In fact, not only that it denied José Ramos-Horta entry in 1997 when he was supposed to give a lecture to the University of the Philippines Diliman, then President Fidel V. Ramos even included him in the immigration blacklist.
+Owing to its strong relations with Indonesia, the Philippines initially was cold on the issue.
+In fact, not only did it deny José Ramos-Horta entry in 1997 when he was supposed to give a lecture at the University of the Philippines Diliman, then President Fidel V. Ramos even included him in the immigration blacklist.

-However, with the widespread support from various countries, the Philippines finally changed its policy.
-After Timorese Independence, the Philippines contributed medical and logistics personnel to Interfet, rather than ground troops.
-In 2000 the UN named a Filipino, Lieutenant General Jaime de los Santos, to command the full-fledged UN Interfet.
+However, with widespread support from various countries, the Philippines finally changed its policy.
+After Timorese independence, the Philippines contributed medical and logistics personnel to Interfet, rather than ground troops.
+In 2000, the UN named a Filipino, Lieutenant General Jaime de los Santos, to command the full-fledged UN Interfet.

 Sharing the same Roman Catholic heritage, the Philippines became a natural ally and has maintained a good relationship with East Timor since.
-It has also removed José Ramos-Horta from the blacklist; he frequently gives lectures in various universities in the Philippines, most notably in the University of the Philippines Diliman, Polytechnic University of the Philippines, De La Salle University and Ateneo de Davao University.
+It has also removed José Ramos-Horta from the blacklist; he frequently gives lectures at various universities in the Philippines, most notably at the University of the Philippines Diliman, Polytechnic University of the Philippines, De La Salle University and Ateneo de Davao University.

 Portugal

 The day after the invasion, Portugal cut diplomatic ties with Indonesia and went on to support UN resolutions condemning the invasion.
-However, in the late 1970s and early 1980s, the Portuguese government appeared reluctant to push the issue; American Indonesia specialist, Benedict Anderson suggests this stemmed from uncertainty at the time over its application to the European Community.
+However, in the late 1970s and early 1980s, the Portuguese government appeared reluctant to push the issue; American Indonesia specialist Benedict Anderson suggests this stemmed from uncertainty at the time over its application to the European Community.
 Portugal's criticism mounted sharply from the mid-1980s, and due to public pressure, the country became one of the highest-profile campaigners in international forums for East Timorese self-determination.
 Throughout the 1990s, Portugal took part in UN-brokered mediations with Indonesia.